brentgroves/status/2024/week6.md

 # Father's direction

 I love you and will help you to have a loving heart!
 I will give you courage and help you to bear each trial and endure every hardship my son.
-Do not forget that you are part of a community and want you to learn to love each person.
+Do not forget that you are part of a community and I want you to learn to love each person, creature, and even the land where you live.

 ## Schema-Driven Development